wachin/wps-office-all-mui-win-language/README.md

 If this folder does not exist create it.
 To see hit Ctrl + H to show hidden directories.

+# About the warning "This type of file can damage your computer.
+Do you want to download ... deb anyway?"
+That message is a general warning that appears when downloading executable files, such as `.deb` files on Linux systems. `.deb` files contain installable packages, and if they come from untrusted sources, they could potentially contain malicious software that could damage your system or compromise its security.

+The warning does not necessarily mean that the file you are downloading is dangerous, but rather that you should be careful and make sure it comes from a trusted source.
+It is important to verify the authenticity and provenance of the file before installing it, especially if you are not downloading it from the official repositories of your Linux distribution.

+You can also upload it to: virustotal.com to check its Reliability

 # Chinese fonts

 To work fine this WPS Office Chinese version neet the following fonts: